WELCOME TO THE FAMILY

 being built.
 There is a newly opened Resource Centre which houses the

 Doctors surgery and a Dental surgery.
-Building work on a new School has completed.
+Building work on a new School has commenced.
 This development will bring together the two existing schools

 of Patna and St Xavier’s Primary onto one campus.
 The Library, Community

-Centre, Games Hall and Sport’s Pavilion are also relocated to the new school campus.
+Centre, Games Hall and Sport’s Pavilion will also be relocating to the new school

 Links with the Village

 baptisms are conducted in the Church each year (in 2009 there were 9).

 Funerals average 30 per year (26 in 2009) with a small proportion